Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 ### Open development

 Fabulously Optimized [is open-source][8] and so are most of its mods.
-We always welcome suggestions from the users and collaborate with mod developers to create a better user experience for everyone.
+We welcome suggestions from the users and collaborate with mod developers to create a better user experience for everyone.

-### Community
+### Helpful community

 We have a growing community of friendly members who like to discuss the pack and help each other.
 [Join us!][10]